 Best For: Reviving Energy and a Mind That Feels Blocked

 "This exercise is great to balance your body's energy," explains Patel.
 "By lifting opposite sides of the body and holding the position through your breath, you are once again aligning the two sides and cleansing the entire length of your body and mind.
-I love to use this position when my brain is feeling stuck and the energy of my body feels stagnant.
+I love to use this position when my brain feels stuck and my body's energy feels stagnant.
 When you move your leg, arm, and engage your core, you reconnect to your center and shift energy from your mind into your body.
 It helps to help reset everything."

-Step 2: Extend your right arm out in front of you, lift it up to shoulder height, and lengthen it toward the wall.
+- Extend your right arm out in front of you, lift it to shoulder height, and lengthen it toward the wall.

-Step 3: Extend your left leg behind you, and lift it up to hip height and flex your foot.
+- Extend your left leg behind you, lift it to hip height, and flex your foot.
 Engage your core as you lengthen your spine and hold this posture.

 Best For: Relieving Negative or Heavy Energy in Your Mind, Healing a Hurting Heart, and Tapping Into Your Emotional Space

-Step 1: Come onto your knees, resting your seat onto your heels.
+- Come onto your knees, resting your seat on your heels.

-Step 2: Lift your hips so they are on top of your knees, and place your hands on your lower back.
+- Lift your hips so they are on top of your knees and place your hands on your lower back.